 Probing Sales Questions

 The one element of a pitch that we feel many salespeople don’t focus on enough is asking good probing sales questions.
-These are questions that help you to learn more about the prospect and to see if they have the problems that you can help them to resolve, minimize, or avoid.
+These are questions that help you to learn more about the prospect and to see if they have problems that you can help them to resolve, minimize, or avoid.

 We hope that some of those ideas help and improve how you see the sales pitch meaning.